Environment heterogeneity creates fast amplifiers of natural selection in graph-structured populations: Mutant fixation probability in analytically tractable spatial structures with heterogeneous environment

+Moreover, the second line of Eq.~\ref{eq:coeffs-abc} then provides $a=2\langle \delta \rangle$ (see Eq.~\ref{eq:relafromb} in Section \ref{sec:numerical_pfix}, written in the specific case where all $a_i$ are equal).
+Hence, to first order in $st$, the probability of fixation of a mutant starting from any deme in a circulation is:

+Hence, only the mean relative fitness advantage of the mutant across the structure matters for the mutant fixation probability in heterogeneous circulations.
+Furthermore, the result in Eq.~\ref{eq:circ-fo} is the same as in a well-mixed population with the same $\langle \delta\rangle$~\cite{haldane_amathematical_1927}.
+Thus, to first order in the branching process regime, the circulation theorem extends to structures with heterogeneous fitness differences across demes.
+Concretely, to first order, neither the spatial structure nor the environment heterogeneity within a circulation have any impact on fixation probability.
+All heterogeneous circulations have the same fixation probability as the corresponding homogeneous well-mixed population.

+We show in Figure~\ref{fig:fi2-circulations}A our analytical prediction for the first-order fixation probabilities, given by Eq.~\ref{eq:circ-fo}, together with simulation results for four different circulations with heterogeneous environments: a clique, a cycle, a star with migration asymmetry $\alpha=m_I/m_O=1$, and a line with migration asymmetry $\alpha=m_R/m_L=1$ (see Figure~\ref{fig:structures-sym}).
+We also report results for the well-mixed population with mutant fitness advantage $\langle \delta \rangle s$.
+Our simulation results agree with our analytical prediction.
+We also show the mutant extinction time in Figure~\ref{fig:fi2-circulations}B, both from simulations and from a numerical calculation (see Section \ref{sec:ext_time}), for the four circulation graphs and the corresponding well-mixed population.
+We again observe good agreement between results from simulations and calculations.

+\subsubsection{\texorpdfstring{Specific circulation graphs: clique and cycle with heterogeneous environment}{Specific circulation graphs: clique and cycle with heterogeneous environment}}

+In SI Sec.~\ref{subs:circ-fo}, we derived the fixation probability of a mutant in any circulation graph with heterogeneous environment to first order in $st$.
+The clique and the cycle graphs are circulations, for all values of $m$ in the clique and of $m_A$ and $m_C$ in the cycle (see Figure~\ref{fig:structures-sym}).
+Note that this stands in contrast with the star and the line, which are circulations only when $\alpha=1$ (see Figure~\ref{fig:structures-sym}).
+The clique and the cycle are thus fully covered by the general result in Eq.~\ref{eq:circ-fo}.
+Given their particularly high symmetry, more direct calculations of the first-order fixation probability can also be performed in the clique and the cycle.
+We provide them below for completeness.

-In the clique (see Figure~\ref{fig:methods}B), $m_{ij}=m$ for all $i\neq j$.
+\paragraph{Clique with heterogeneous environment.} In the clique, $m_{ij}=m$ for all $i\neq j$.
 Hence, the first line of Eq.~\ref{eq:coeffs-abc} becomes $a_j= m\sum_{k=1}^D a_k$ for all $j$.
-This implies that all $a_j$ coefficients are equal, say to $a$.
-To obtain the value of $a$, we now use the second line of Eq.~\ref{eq:coeffs-abc}:
+This implies that all $a_j$ coefficients are equal, say to $a$, consistently with our general result derived above for circulations.